 How can I submit materials to the archive?

-You can use our online form to email your donation, or you can mail a submission to Arlington Public Library, PO Box 3655, Arlington VA 22203.
-Materials sent to the PO Box must be smaller than 11” x 11” and include either a printed and signed version of the submission form or a completed online form.
+You can use our online form to email your donation, or you can mail a submission to Arlington Public Library, 1015 N. Quincy St., Arlington VA 22201.
+Materials should include either a printed and signed version of the submission form or a completed online form.

 My child would like to make a submission.
 Do they need to sign the donation form?